restorecord-oss/docs-archived/default.md

 ## How does RestoreCord work?

-RestoreCord uses Discord's [OAuth2](https://discord.com/developers/docs/topics/oauth2){ target="_blank", rel="noopener noreferrer" } feature which gives users the ability to add Applications/Bots to their accounts.
+RestoreCord uses Discord's [OAuth2](https://discord.com/developers/docs/topics/oauth2){ target="_blank" } feature which gives users the ability to add Applications/Bots to their accounts.
 With special permissions, RestoreCord can “pull” users to specified servers.
 This WILL NOT grant anyone access to your account and WILL NOT steal your account token/email/password.
 RestoreCord is entirely safe.

 ### Need further help?